jakepresent/jakepresent.github.io/index.md

 ## 1 - Introduction and Background

 Our project focuses primarily on the use of neural-network-based generative modeling for the rendering of realistic looking artwork.
-Recent advancements in deep learning, largely a result of modern computing architectures, have lead to the creation of models that can learn to generate realistic looking data.
+Recent advancements in deep learning, largely a result of modern computing architectures, have led to the creation of models that can learn to generate realistic looking data.
 Models like Generative Adversarial Networks (GANs)[1], which we utilize in this project, learn a mapping from a latent vector space that encodes the features necessary to generate data to synthetic data in the domain of an input dataset.
-GANs do this useing a game theoretic approach of pitting two agents, a generator and a descriminator, against each other to help each other learn.
+GANs do this using a game theoretic approach of pitting two agents, a generator and a descriminator, against each other to help each other learn.
 Other approaches like Variational Autoencoders attempt to construct generative models of data by attempting to compress data and learn a reconstruction of the data.
 Our project focuses on using both GANs and VAEs to learn representations of paintings that allow for the generation of synthetic paintings.

 ### 1.1 - Generative Adversarial Networks (GANs)